SoSly/RiverTale/docs/features/rivers/River Terrain Architecture.md

 | **JUNCTION** | Merging point | Cell has 2+ inlets from upstream | confluence*, bifurcation, braid |
 | **TERMINUS** | Last cell before ending | Cell borders ocean, lake, or basin | mouth*, estuary, delta, wetland, sink |

-A cell along a river path has exactly one type (SOURCE, COURSE, JUNCTION, or TERMINUS).
-The type determines which features are eligible for selection.
+A cell along a river path has exactly one cellType (SOURCE, COURSE, JUNCTION, or TERMINUS).
+The cellType determines which features are eligible for selection.

 ### Region Feature Types